1. Marketing Mix Strategy

-Lacoste Marketing Strategy & Marketing Mix (4Ps)
+Lacoste Marketing Mix (4Ps) & Marketing Strategy

 Lacoste Product Strategy:

 Lacoste’s products are premium quality ones and cater to the upper class of the society.
 The company first started with tennis shirts.
 Then the product portfolio in its marketing mix expanded into perfumes, leather products like wallets and bags, sunglasses and shoes.
 Lacoste shirts available for men are polos, sweatshirts, jackets, trousers and tracksuits.
 For women they have t-shirts, denims, skirts and polos.
 In shoes it has a collection of casual and sports for men and women they have sandals, shoes and slippers.
 In accessories Lacoste sell fragrance, socks, watches, caps, sunglasses and scarves.
+Leather products like bags and belts are also available.
+They also have a specialized kids-collection which includes polos, tops, bottoms, sweaters, sweatshirts and dresses.
+Lacoste have a sports collection primarily for tennis which includes tennis polos, shorts, wrist bands etc. They also have a Novak Djokovic collection which has shirts which represent the style of the ace tennis player.
+They also have a fall winter collection featuring clothes suitable for that season.
+The clothing comes in small, medium, large and extra-large sizes.

 Image: Wikimedia